Post last updated on April 28, 2023

 Egypt’s chief character, then, lay in its counterfeit glory and religious character.
 Simply put—and this matters— Egypt was heretofore unfit as a place of where God would reveal himself and Israel would return that knowledge with worship.
 It is true that Egypt possessed an outward glory; but as it was, a tabernacle in the wilderness would be made a better pattern and revelation of the heavenly tabernacle and worship than a treasure city in Egypt.

-This is why it is never sufficient to speak of Egypt in the shallowest aspects of its typology, as if its contrast to Israel were merely ethical—or that ethics can be separated from God’s revelation of himself.
-If the distinction between Egypt and Canaan were confined to the realm of ethics and culture, Egypt could have sufficed as the resting place of the Hebrews.
+This means that we should not think of Egypt as a sinful nation, unless we first see that sin is rooted in man’s self-love and idolatries, which he then seeks to justify in laws and traditions, even unto the present hour.
+If the distinction, then, between Egypt and Canaan were confined to some supposed superficial realm of ethics and culture, Egypt could have sufficed as the resting place of the Hebrews.
 That scenario would only require the overthrow of Pharaoh and the ascent of Moses to the throne in his stead; but as it was, Israel departed Egypt, and then Egypt was destroyed, and Pharaoh was drowned.
 Indeed, there was something both deficient and offensive about Egypt, whereby God would refuse to reveal himself to Israel more fully there.
 The more important distinctions between Egypt and Canaan, then, regard the subject of God’s revelation of himself.

 * * *